1234217/1234217.github.io/about.md

 I really like dogs and my favourite hobby is being amazing.

-my name is max and i have a sister called millie.
+my name is max and i have a sister who has a pet hampster.